wp-plugins/hero-themes-gallery-manager/readme.txt

 Tags: images, gallery, manager, photos, photography, photo Requires at least: 3.5
 Tested up to: 3.7.1
-Stable tag: 1.3
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Hero Themes Gallery Manager is an enhanced gallery manager for WordPress
+Hero Themes Gallery Manager is an enhanced drag and drop gallery manager for WordPress

 == Description ==

 The **Ultimate** gallery manager that combines the best features of the WordPress media manager with a simplified and flexible gallery management tool.
 Create and manage your galleries with Hero Themes Gallery Manager.
-Drag and drop re-ordering, uploads and simple, powerful gallery views.
+Drag and drop re-ordering, uploads, editing  and simple, powerful gallery views.

 **Video Demonstration**